 Sixth day

-goodbye Salento!
+Goodbye Salento!
 Depending on your departure times, it will be possible to organize shared private transfers to Lecce train station or Brindisi airport.
-The transfer is not included in the price of the trip and must be paid separately, with the cost divided among the travelers.
+The transfer is not included in the price of the walk and must be paid separately, with the cost divided among the travelers.
 You can plan your return by train from Lecce from 11:30 a.m. onwards, or by plane from Brindisi from 2 p.m. onwards, with all the convenience of an organized service.

 Lecce is directly connected to Rome, Bologna, Milan, and other cities by high-speed and Intercity trains.
 The train station is located a short distance from the historic center and is easily accessible on foot or by taxi.